Zero Trust Security Architecture: A Blueprint for Modern Cybersecurity Approach

 ZTDR's core principles include:

-• Immutability to ensure backup data cannot be modified or deleted.
-Segmentation of backup software and backup storage to minimize the attack surface and blast radius.
+- Segmentation: Separation of backup software and backup storage to enforce least-privilege access, as well as to minimize the attack surface and blast radius.

 Aligned with ZTDR principles, Object First recommends the following best practices for your backup data storage security: